We are making caves for our bears to hibernate in all winter long.

 After reading "The Looking Book," I gave each child their own pair of lookers to wear so we could head outdoors and take our own looking walk!

 Last week, our Discover and Explore crew asked our fellow bloggers to link up their favorite posts about creating with natural materials.
 Today I am sharing a few of the posts that I found to be really interesting and unique...
 Danya Banya shared these awesome painted seed pods.
-I don't think I've ever seen seed [...]
+I don't think I've ever seen seed pods this big before in our area!
+But we do have some flat, long seed pods that would also be [...]

 After gathering a set of leaves, the children explored the leaves by sorting them on our table chart and making leaf confetti!